-The P-quota (P:C) relationship with growth is curvilinear, not linear as is that for N:C (Fig. 3.7).
+The P-quota (P:C) relationship with growth is curvilinear, not linear as is that for N:C (Fig.3.7).
 This has important implications.
 For species that can accumulate polyphosphate a large excess of P can be laid down within cells and the external P-nutrient concentration is rapidly depleted; the external concentration of P is thus not a good indicator of the P-status of cells.

-Having exhausted the external P-nutrient, the curved form of the P-quota relationship means that cells can lower their P:C significantly with little obvious impact on growth rates.
-This affects the N:P ratio requirements of the growth medium (see Section 3.6).
+Having exhausted the external P-nutrient, the curved form of the P-quota relationship means that cells can continue to grow in the absence of external nutrient-P, lowering their P:C significantly with little obvious impact on growth rates.
+This affects the N:P ratio requirements of the growth medium (see Section 3.7).